Evandro-developer/projeto-pesquisenews-frontend/README.md

   - NewsCardList: A list of news cards saved by the user.
 User Experience: Allows logged-in users to access and manage their favorite news, enhancing personalization and user retention.

-### **ViewNews**
+### ViewNews
-- **Function**: Allows users to view details of a specific news item, whether searched or saved.
+- **Function**: Allows users to view details of a specific news piece, whether searched for or saved.
+Now, with advanced AI functionalities, users can not only read the full content but also access smart summaries in multiple languages.
 - **Components**:
-  - ViewNewsHeader: Displays detailed information such as title, description, and essential elements, as well as the link to the full article.
+  - ViewNewsHeader: Displays detailed information, such as title, description, and essential elements of the news.
+Includes a link to the full article and options to translate or summarize the content.
-  - ImagePopup: Allows for enlarged viewing of the news image.
+  - ViewNewsArticleOverviews: Shows an initial summary of the news content, allowing users to quickly grasp the topic covered.
+Offers users the ability to translate the full article into various languages (DE, EN, ES, FR, IT, PT) and generate a concise summary of the content in the preferred language.
+Allows users to click on images associated with the article for an enlarged view, through the ImagePopup component.
+  - ViewNewsSummaries: A new component that presents AI-generated summaries of the news content in different languages selectable by the user
+  (DE, EN, ES, FR, IT, PT).
+Facilitates quick understanding of the content for multilingual readers.
-User Experience: An intuitive and informative design, with direct access to news sources.
+User Experience: Offers an intuitive and informative design, with direct access to news sources.
+With the addition of translation and summarization by AI, users enjoy a personalized and enriched reading experience, capable of overcoming language barriers and synthesizing content intelligently.

 ### **SignIn and SignUp**
 - **Function**: User authentication and registration.